Concordia Hospital: 1050 Concordia Avenue

 Concordia hospital workers joined the 1980 CUPE strike which included 3,000 non-medical workers as well as workers at the Health Sciences Centre, Winnipeg Cancer Foundation, and hospitals and nursing homes in Brandon, Dauphin, Selkirk, Gimli, Swan River, Portage la Prairie, and Pine Falls.
 The three-and-a-half week strike was ended June 20, 1980.

-In 1983, the obstetrics unit at Concordia Hospital was closed, in order to centralize obstetrics services at St Boniface Hospital and Health Sciences Centre.

-In 1985 the Emergency Department of the location was expanded.

-In 1989, Concordia was Winnipeg's third-busiest emergency unit, despite being the smallest hospital in the city, and operating on a budget of only $19 million.
+The obstetrics unit at Concordia Hospital was closed in 1983, in order to centralize obstetrics services at St Boniface Hospital and Health Sciences Centre.
+The Emergency Department was expanded in 1985.
+As the hospital continued to grow, Concordia was Winnipeg's third-busiest emergency unit in, despite being the smallest hospital in the city, and operating on a budget of only $19 million.

-In 1993, the hospital was considering closing the emergency department from midnight to 8am in order to save $280,000/year.

-In 1994, Concordia Hospital became the first in Canada to use laser treatment for prostate surgery, in a one-week trial which was the largest conducted at a single institution in North America.
+The hospital was considering an overnight closing the emergency department in 1993, closing the doors from midnight to 8am in order to save $280,000/year.
+Concordia Hospital became the first hospital in Canada to use laser treatment for prostate surgery, beginning in 1994.
+Aa one-week trial was conducted which was the largest trial at a single institution in North America.

-In 1997, the hospital suffered a funding crisis such that patients being referred for basic blood tests and ultrasounds were being turned away.
-At the time, the hospital had among the highest load of any city hospital with a 24-hour emergency room.
-The 136-bed hospital's budget was $27 million.

-In 1999, the hospital was struggling with overcrowding and regularly keeping numbers of patients on beds in the hallways, instead of in rooms.
-According to one nurse, it was the worst over-crowding in at least 14 years.
+A funding crisis struck Concordia Hospital in 1997, this forced the hospital to turn away patients that were being referred for basic blood tests and ultrasounds.
+At the time, the hospital had among the highest load of any city hospital with a 24-hour emergency room and the 136-bed hospital's budget was $27 million.
+More issues continued in the late 1990s with the hospital struggling with overcrowding in 1999 and was regularly keeping large numbers of patients on beds in the hallway as result of the unavailability of rooms.
+According to one nurse, it was the worst over-crowding the hospital had faced in at least 14 years.
 As of January, the Winnipeg Health Authority had a $70 million wish list of programs, but the government had only provided $31 million.